Garden Chores for July

 Evergreens – It is good to occasionally wet down arborvitae and other evergreen plants.
 Dryness increases the chances of getting spider mites.

-Lavender – Shear lavender back after it finishes blooming.
+Lavender – Shear lavender back after it finishes blooming but only cut foliage and avoid cutting into lower stems.
 This will invigorate the plant as well as keep it from getting unruly.

 Herbs – keep herbs from flowering by cutting or shearing back.
 This will also make them bushier.